Hi, I’m Bridie.

 My professional practice is informed by Creative Arts Therapists Cathy Malchiodi, Judith A. Rubin, Catherine Hyland Moon, and Sandie (Chun-Shan) Yi.
 Other influences include humanistic psychology and Carl Rogers’ person-centred approach, Peter Levine’s Somatic Experiencing, Pat Ogden and Sensorimotor Psychotherapy, Bessel van der Kolk and holistic frameworks for trauma informed practices, Dr Candace Pert and research into neural plasticity, Carl Jung and mindfulness practices, and the existential psychotherapy of Irvin Yalom.

-When I’m not supporting others’ creativity, I’m spending time with my husband and daughter, family and friends.
-I love fresh, healthy food, good coffee and decadent sweets, swimming and yoga, playing card and board games, and solving puzzles.
-I enjoy pottering in my garden, exploring new landscapes through nature, the visual and performing arts, as well as listening to music and reading.
+When I’m not supporting others’ creativity, I’m spending time with family and friends.
+I enjoy swimming and yoga, playing card and board games, pottering in my garden, exploring new landscapes through nature, the visual and performing arts, as well as listening to music and reading.
 I am curious about the human condition and love conversations that wrestle with lived complexities and intersectionality.
 I firmly believe in each person's potential for change and growth, knowing that suffering and pain are just as much part of the human condition as joy and hope.

 'Transformative' is the best word to describe my journey with Bridie.
 Her unique combination of skills and experience in art therapy has enabled me to access that part of myself that was needed to begin to heal.
 I highly recommend Bridie - her trauma-informed approach and kindness will become a pivotal part of your healing journey.
 Marian, 2024